Sada Cumber: Public service and post-state department career

 After leaving his state Department post, Cumber resumed an active role in public service and philanthropy, both domestically and internationally.

-In 2014, he was named to the Texas Higher Education Coordinating Board which oversees all public post-secondary education in the state, including setting policies and efforts to improve higher education., Gov. Rick Perry appointed him to the position because of Cumber’s global perspective and ability to apply international best practices to higher education.
+In 2014, he was named to the Texas Higher Education Coordinating Board which oversees all public post-secondary education in the state, including setting policies and efforts to improve higher education., Gov. Rick Perry appointed him to the position.

 Cumber has also served on a diverse range of boards, civic/community organizations, advisory councils, and foundations.